How Much Does an ATM Cost?

 Who loads the cash in the machine?

 As the owner of the ATM machine you are responsible for loading cash in the machine or having a 3rd party load cash into the machine.
 This cash is also paid back on a daily basis as customers pull cash from the ATM and deposited back into a bank account of your choosing.
+Here is a complete starter guide of how to make money and build your ATM Business.

 How do I get my money back when the customer takes the cash out?

 The ATM machine is connected to a phone line, internet or wireless device which is connected to a processor.
 The ATM processor talks to the customers bank and your bank and diverts the money into your account, again on a daily basis.
+Here is a complete starter guide of how to make money and build your ATM Business.

 How much cash do you need for the machines?